ApetroaeTudor/Pipeline_RiscV/README.md

-# RISC-V Pipeline
+# RISC-V Minimal SoC
-The implementation of this 5 stage pipeline processing unit is based on the single-cycle variant.
-Here the execution of the instruction is divided in 5 distinct stages, each one taking exactly one clock cycle.<br>
+Implementation of a RISC-V softcore connected with parameterized memory modules and a memory mapper unit.
+The execution of instructions is divided in 5 distinct stages, each one taking exactly one clock cycle.<br>
 **The 5 stages are:**<br>
 -> Instruction Fetch (IF)<br>
 -> Instruction Decode (ID)<br>